alperahmedov/alperahmedov/README.md

-- 👋 Hi, I’m Alper Ahmedov
+Hi, I’m Alper Ahmedov
-- 👀 I’m interested in Python
+I’m interested in Python
-- 🌱 I’m currently learning coding.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 alperahmedov/alperahmedov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.